ZeyadKhaled12/Online-Game-Clean-Arch-with-BloC-Firebase/README.md

 * Repeat....

-In this project i applied many topics
+#### In this project i applied many topics
 * Flutter(I used it as freamework for  my app).
 * Firebase(I used it as a  backend).
 * Clean architecture(I used it as an architecture for my app).
 * Bloc(I used bloc as a state managment and design pattern with clean architecture).

+    Tip: there are many files has been deleted from the project for the security like some images and google_services.json file.